LOADING

 Taxation

-The possibility of being taxed in India and the residing country could be a concern for an NRI investor.
+The possibility of being taxed in India and the country of residence could be a concern for an NRI investor.
 However, if you reside in a country that has signed a Double Taxation Avoidance Agreement with India, you are not likely to be taxed twice.

-The short-term capital gains tax on equity-oriented mutual funds in India is 15%.
+India’s short-term capital gains tax on equity-oriented mutual funds is 15%.
 If held for over a year, a long-term capital gain is charged without indexation benefits; the tax rate is 10%.
 Short-term capital gain on debt mutual funds is taxed as per the income slab.
-If held for more than three years, long-term capital gain tax on such funds will be 20%.
+If held for over three years, long-term capital gain tax on such funds will be 20%.
 The benefit of indexation will also be available.

 Conclusion

 If you are looking for mutual funds options in India, online investment apps, such as Tata Capital Moneyfy App, are an excellent place to start.
-With such apps, you can invest in mutual funds online and participate in the growth journey of India.
+With such apps, you can invest in mutual funds online and participate in India’s growth journey.

 Todd R. Brain